 The Stó:lō “People of the River”

-Historically, Stó:lō society was organized in a strict hierarchy; that of Siy:ams, or Chiefs, and slaves.
+Historically, Stó:lō society was organized in a strict hierarchy; that of Siy:ams (Chiefs or upper class), general populace, and slaves.
 The Siy:ams, often hunters, held positions of great respect and importance.
-The slaves, by most accounts treated well, were given tasks relating to gathering and preparing food or carpentry.
+The slaves were by most accounts treated well, and were given tasks relating to gathering and preparing food or carpentry.
 The Stó:lō economy was based around a reciprocal exchange program, called the t’leaxet, or potlatch, where villages would gift each other the main delicacies and supplies needed for both survival and pleasure.

-Although Archaeologists place the arrival of the Stó:lō circa 4-10,000 years ago, the Stó:lō themselves believe that they have been here “for time immemorial.”
-According to Creation Stories, the Sto:lo are descended from the Sky people and the Earth people, and were given their territory, or “Solh Temexw”, by the Great Creator.
+Archaeologists place the arrival of the Stó:lō circa 4-10,000 years ago, and Stó:lō oral history claims the region has been inhabited by their people “for time immemorial.”
+According to Creation Stories, the Stó:lō are descended from the Sky people and the Earth people, and were given their territory, or “Solh Temexw”, by the Great Creator.
 Oral histories surrounding the Great Creator and the beginning of the world have been passed down through centuries of generations until the present day.

 Today, Xay:tem is a National Historic Site.
 Carbon dating has placed the site as being at least 9,000 years old.
 Recent archaeological digs have unearthed a longhouse that is believed to be around 6,000 years old, making it the oldest found dwelling in B.C., and one of the oldest in Canada.
 The importance of such a find has placed Mission as an integral place for not only the Stó:lō, but also in Canadian history.